dancornutt/Porsche944/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-There are many great README templates available on GitHub; however, I didn't find one that really suited my needs so I created this enhanced one.
-I want to create a README template so amazing that it'll be the last one you ever need -- I think this is it.

-Here's why:
-* Your time should be focused on creating something amazing.
-A project that solves a problem and helps others
-* You shouldn't be doing the same tasks over and over like creating a README from scratch
-* You should implement DRY principles to the rest of your life :smile:

-Of course, no one template will serve all projects since your needs may be different.
-So I'll be adding more in the near future.
-You may also suggest changes by forking this repo and creating a pull request or opening an issue.
-Thanks to all the people have contributed to expanding this template!

-Use the `BLANK_README.md` to get started.

-<p align="right">(<a href="#top">back to top</a>)</p>
+This project started as a partnership with Dana and Dan to turn wrenches and get some track time in.
+We liked the idea of endurance racing and splitting the cost would make it cheaper and more fun.
+In the words of Ricky Bobby, "I wanna go fast" but honestly we don't need to be first.

 ### Lemons

 24hrs of Lemons is a endurance race of "junk" cars.
 It was an event that offers a low cost of entry lots of track time.
 Judging by the YouTube videos it looks like a lot of fun "racing" with other gearheads.
 The hunt was on for a cheap car that would git the criteria of $500.

-<p align="right">(<a href="#top">back to top</a>)</p>

 ### Base Car

-Our purchased car is a clapped out 1986 944 turbo that needed to he put back together after the owner, "had a heart attack while doing a headgasket replacement."
+Our purchased car is a 1986 944 turbo that was hit with the ugly stick.
+It needed to be put back together after the owner, "had a heart attack while doing a headgasket replacement."
 Cool head gasket isn't too bad.
 If we sold things we didn't need like the black leather sport interiors we could recoup some the cost of blowing the $500 budget.
 Unfortunately there were some skeltons in the closet.
 These skeltons were so plentiful and dangerous that we ultimately decided to not spend all of our time building a shit box.
 We'd keep costs low where possible but we wanted a safe and reliable car.

 * [Generic Allthread head stud](https://nextjs.org/)
 * [Rust in cylinder walls](https://reactjs.org/)